vanities/K_Means/README.md

 K-means to work on the iris data set problem, with an additional different set using a higher dimensional cancer set.

-See readme.pdf for more details
+See report.pdf for more details